Guest Author - Ireca Sims

 She has a boyfriend – a famous hockey player.
 She doesn’t realize he is her boyfriend until someone tells her.
 Her friend Lucy, the popular girl from the past is in her life.
 She is still rude as ever.
 Jenna also has a fabulous job, and a boss who believes in her.

 She also comes in contact with Mattie (Mark Ruffalo).
 He is still this great guy.
 However, when she tries to tell him what happened to her, he is in disbelief.
 Overall, it doesn’t matter.
 He is a nice guy who is willing to listen, and helps her find her way home.

 The story continues to unfold as the company that she works for throws a party.
 It can bring the company success in the business market if received well.
 Her boss is panicking, with what he sees.
 So Jenna takes matters into her own hands.

 As an adult Jenna had the popular friend, boyfriend, and career, but having everything isn’t all it’s cracked up to be.
 Jennifer Garner does an excellent job portraying a woman who is still thirteen mentally and has to grow up to exist in the present.
 Her interactions with Matt throughout the film are paramount because it teaches her and the audience what really matters in life.

 I truly love this movie.
 It is enjoyable to watch with friends, by yourself, or with a date.
 There is also a lesson for younger ones.
 So if you want to watch a movie that has meaning and entertainment, look no further.
 Thirteen Going on Thirty has it all.

-(I was not paid to endorse this movie in any way.
-I watched it from my own private video collection and my opinions and thoughts about it are my own.)
+I was not paid to endorse this movie in any way.
+I borrowed it from my local library.
+The views and opinions that are expressed are my own.